 We’ve just heard of yet another publishing deal for a former CBC student: Rachael Blok – who took our 3-month novel writing course in London back in 2016 – has just become the 42nd published CBC student, landing a two-book deal with Head of Zeus.
-Her debut novel Shadows of the Lake is set to launch in eBook this November followed by a hardback in December.
-These publication dates couldn’t be more apt: the novel is an emotional crime-thriller set in the 12-day lead up to Christmas, when the idyllic Cathedral city is devastated by news of a young girl’s drowning.
+Her debut novel Under the Ice is set to launch in eBook and hardback this November.
+This publication dates couldn’t be more apt: the novel is an emotional crime-thriller set in the 12-day lead up to Christmas, when the idyllic Cathedral city is devastated by news of a young girl’s drowning.
 We caught up with Rachael to find out more …

-You worked on Shadows of the Lake during your 3-month novel writing course with CBC.
+You worked on Under the Ice during your 3-month novel writing course with CBC.
 How did your time on the course impact the way you wrote your novel?

 In the first few weeks of the course my word count halved.
 The focus on how to edit your writing means looking at your work as a reader and a writer.
 There’s nothing like having 15 people discuss your writing to really clarify what’s working!

 I realised writing a novel is a balancing act: character, plot, tone, description etc. Some characters had to go, and whole sections of description I’d crafted disappeared.
 I finished knowing that reading, editing, re-reading is a huge part of the process.

 The novel is a chilling crime-thriller set in the days before Christmas.
 What inspired you to juxtapose the gleeful suspense of the festive count-down with such a dark, gripping tale?

 We were hit by snow a few years ago and everything stopped: planes, trains, buses.
 I had two young children and the wheels of the buggy wouldn’t move – I had to pull my toddler on a sledge and put my baby in a carrier just to get out of the house.
 It would have been easy to feel isolated, and stuck inside the house.